UoB-COMSM0166/2025-group-30/README.md

 ## Identifying Stakeholders

-As shown in Figure 4, we conducted a stakeholder analysis using the Onion Model.
+As shown in Figure 4, we conducted a stakeholder analysis using the Onion Model [[3]](#12-references).
 This helped us to categorise key parties based on their proximity to the systme, understandand their needs and prioritise them accordingly during the development process.

 <p align="center"><i>Figure 4: Onion Model of Haystacking Game</i></p>